Best Insider Trading Trackers 2026: Full Comparison

 When a CEO buys their own stock with personal cash, it is one of the most transparent bullish signals available to retail investors.
 The question is: which tool helps you catch it fastest?
-Here is a practical comparison of the best insider trading trackers available in 2026.
+Here is a practical comparison of every major insider trading tracker available in 2026 — InsiderAct, OpenInsider, Finviz, Unusual Whales, TIKR, and SEC EDGAR.

 Quick Answer

-InsiderAct is best for retail investors who want pre-filtered signals (cluster buys, large purchases) without manual work.
+InsiderAct is best for retail investors who want pre-filtered signals (cluster buys, C-suite purchases) with real-time alerts.
 OpenInsider is best for advanced screeners who want maximum flexibility with raw data.
-TIKR is best when you need insider data alongside fundamentals.
+Finviz is useful when combining insider data with technical screening.
+Unusual Whales is best for options traders who also want insider context.
 SEC EDGAR is the authoritative source for verification, not discovery.

 |---|---|---|---|